-Couple charged in horse dragging shared on social media
+Colorado couple charged after horse dragging video shared

 GRAND LAKE, Colo.
-(AP) - A Colorado couple who shot a video of a horse being dragged behind a pickup truck is facing criminal charges.
+(AP) - A Colorado couple who shot a widely shared video of a horse dragged by a rope hooked to a pickup truck is facing criminal charges.

-Prosecutors announced Tuesday that 59-year-old John Saldate and 33-year-old Amber Saldate were charged with one count of animal cruelty, a misdemeanor.
+Prosecutors announced Tuesday that 59-year-old John Saldate and 33-year-old Amber Saldate were charged with a misdemeanor count of animal cruelty.

-Authorities began investigating Sunday after the video of the horse at a ranch near the mountain town of Grand Lake drew outrage after being shared on social media.
+Authorities began investigating Sunday after the video of the horse at a ranch near the mountain town of Grand Lake drew outrage after it was shared on social media.
 Authorities later seized the horse.

 It’s not clear if the Saldates have a lawyer.
-Before they were identified and charged, Amber Saldate told KCNC-TV that the horse had had behavior problems but what they did was stupid.
+Before they were charged, Amber Saldate told KCNC-TV that the horse had had behavior problems but what they did was stupid.

-Sheriff Brett Schroetlin says a veterinarian found no obvious trauma to the horse Monday but gave it pain medication because it was tender.
+Sheriff Brett Schroetlin says a veterinarian found no obvious trauma to the horse Monday but gave it pain medication.

 Sign up for Daily Newsletters